B-brane transport in anomalous (2,2) models and localization: Hemisphere partition function and geometry of B-branes

-In phases with only a Higgs branch there is no grade restriction so we learn that the Wilson line analogue $0 \to \cW \to \cW^{\oplus m} \to \dots \to \cW^{\oplus m} \to \cW \to 0$ of~\eqref{KoszulResolutionOfSheaf} flows to an empty brane.
-In other phases, it turns out that this complex of Wilson lines is grade-restricted for a suitable range of~$q$.
-For such~$q$, the brane flows to some brane whose Higgs branch part is empty but whose mixed and Coulomb parts are typically non-trivial.
+In a \emph{pure-Higgs phase}, as discussed in~\eqref{gdHiggseqgeom}, the Higgs branch image of a complex of Wilson lines is correctly captured by the functor~$F_{\text{geom}}$, and the same holds in other phases for \emph{band-restricted branes}, only.
+In such cases, the complex of Wilson lines~\eqref{KoszulResolutionOfSheaf} reduces to some brane whose Higgs branch part is empty but whose mixed and Coulomb parts are typically non-trivial,